Chapter 1 : Unforgivable

 Harry nodded, then remembered that they could not see him, and said, "Yeah."
 But he thought of Ginny and fear bubbled like acid in his stomach...

-Ginny felt her dress rip open, and blood trickle down her back, hot and sticky.
+Ginny felt her dress rip open, pain stretching hot and sudden across her back.
 She spun to meet the cackle from the shadows, red hair whipping her face.
 ‘Duro!’ she spat fiercely, and watched Rodolphus Lestrange turn to stone, surprise etched on his lined face.
 Ginny's back was warm with blood.
 The cut was deep, but she didn't care.
-She could feel a bruise forming on the side of her face where someone had elbowed her in the rush to leave the horrible wedding scene.
+She could feel a bruise forming on the side of her face where someone had elbowed her in the rush to leave the nightmare she found herself in.

-A shot of bright green light grazed Ginny’s left ear and she turned to stun the offender, her vision spotted from the sharp burst of light.
-Bellatrix Lestrange blocked the stunning spell with an almost careless swish of her wand: aged black willow - hard and unyielding, like its owner.
+A shot of bright green light grazed Ginny’s left ear and she gasped in spite of and turned to stun the offender, her vision spotted from the sharp burst of light.
+Bellatrix Lestrange blocked the stunning spell with a careless swish of her wand: aged black willow - hard and unyielding, like its owner.

 “Silly girl, why haven’t you run?” she taunted, her wild black hair streaked with silver, sticking out in all directions.
 The manic witch wore deep, dark circles under her eyes like trophies, her skin sallow and paper-thin.
-She giggled girlishly as she sent another curse spiraling towards the redhead.
+She giggled girlishly as she sent another painful curse spiraling towards the redhead with a lazy flick of her wrist.

-“I’m not a runner,” Ginny responded grimly, wand at the ready.
+“I’m not a runner,” Ginny responded shakily, wand at the ready.

 Bellatrix narrowed her eyes and raised her wand.
-“Stupid girl,” she spat at the fiery redhead standing determinedly before her, “Or perhaps… you’re hoping to find someone you seem to have… misplaced?” she cackled wildly into the night.
-It was one of the most chilling sounds Ginny had ever heard.
+“Stupid girl,” she crooned at the fiery redhead standing determinedly before her, “Or perhaps… you’re hoping to find someone you seem to have… misplaced?”
+Ginny's heart beat so loudly in her chest she was certain everyone could hear it over the raging battle.
+Bellatrix cackled gleefully into the night... it was one of the most chilling sounds Ginny had ever heard.

 She had seen him get away.
 He got away.